U.S. sues to stop Novelis purchase of Aleris

 Unusually, the Justice Department’s Antitrust Division agreed with the companies to use binding arbitration to define the product market, which is usually the key battle in any antitrust fight as companies seek to make the relevant market as large so they look like relatively small players.

-“This arbitration would allow the Antitrust Division to resolve the dispositive issue of market definition in this case efficiently and effectively, saving taxpayer resources,” Assistant Attorney General Makan Delrahim of the Justice Department’s Antitrust Division, said in a statement.
+“This arbitration would allow the Antitrust Division to resolve the dispositive issue of market definition in this case efficiently and effectively, saving taxpayer resources,” said Assistant Attorney General Makan Delrahim of the Justice Department’s Antitrust Division, in a statement.